oracle-samples/oracle-timesten-samples/containers/README.md

-# Oracle TimesTen In-Memory Database on Docker
+# Oracle TimesTen In-Memory Database Container Examples

+This directory has two container paths:

+- [modern-demos](./modern-demos) is the quick start for the modern Python, Node.js, and Java samples.
+It uses Podman by default and also supports Docker.
+- The files in this directory are the original persistent-container example.
-Sample Dockerfile and support scripts for building a container image to run the Oracle TimesTen In-Memory Database.
-This sample is based on the official Oracle TimesTen In-Memory Database container images.
-It shows how you can extend the official image to support a persistent database that survives container start/stop events.
+  Its scripts invoke Docker directly and show how to extend the official image so a database survives container start/stop events.

+Both paths use the official Oracle TimesTen In-Memory Database container images.

 | File / folder name            | Description                                     |
 | :-------------------------- | :---------------------------------------------- |